fChristenson/My-life-as-a-programmer/README.md

 ## Description

-This is a repository where I can store all the questions and suggestions that my viewers ask me on my Youtube channel.
+This is a repository where I can store all the questions and suggestions that my viewers ask me on my (Youtube channel)[https://www.youtube.com/user/Fidde12345].

 ## Questions